Skip to main content

 Scenario 3

-User B is creating a request to deploy a virtual cluster to the beehive cluster group.
+User B is creating a request to deploy a virtual cluster to a system-level cluster group.
 The virtual cluster is requesting the following resources:

 • 4 CPU